maazkhan36/maazkhan36/README.md

 - 🔄 To-do List App

 ## 📈 Goals
+- Specialize in Cyber Security
-- Become confident in Python basics
+- Strengthen skills in Linux systems
+- Build strong understanding of Networking
+- Learn and apply Security Fundamentals
-- Learn Excel for data tasks
+- Use Python for security automation
-- Start freelancing with small jobs
+- Apply Python for security analysis and scripting